RayeRen/acad-homepage.github.io/_pages/about.md

 I received my Bachelor’s degree from SUSTech, in 2019 with my major in Mechanical Engineering.
 During this period, I worked on fuel cell system design and control in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://mee.sustech.edu.cn/2016/node1_0809/131.html).

 When I graduated in the Summer of 2019, it takes me for more than 2 years as a full-time staff in SUSTech.
-Fortunately, after finished the job, I returned back to continue my study, still at SUSTech as a new beginning of my life.
+Fortunately, I returned back to continue my study after finished the job, still at SUSTech but a new beginning of my life.

 Please find my [CV](./docs/CV.pdf) here for more about my research projects and background.
 And please feel free to contact me for any questions or opportunities.